top of page

 Professional Hunters

-AUSTRALIAN BUFFALO HUNTERS TEAM Welcome to our crazy life, remote adventures, often living in outback Arnhem Land with a green canvas tent or swag/bedroll as home for the dry season.
-Our team offer a great service in remote outback Australia, for both the international hunter and the landowners.
-I will guide the whole dry season.
-The other guides are also licensed by the NT Police, and work casual as required by the hunt schedule.
+Welcome to our crazy life, remote adventures, often living in outback Arnhem Land with a green canvas tent or swag/bedroll as home for the dry season.
 We all have a passion for fine arms, big bore rifles, and thrive on tough Buffalo hunting in remote wilderness.
 We do it right.
-Real hunting, long term, honest, ethical and professional.

 bgImage

-Starting in 1997 as Outback Expeditions (no web, no email, just post and fax), then as Australian Buffalo Hunters, for 28 years.
-I am very proud to have been the safari contractor to Gulin Gulin Buffalo Company for 19 years up to 2019, often with 2x camps around Bulman, Weemol, Mt Jean, Mt Catt, Bonanza Valley, and we have paid for every Buffalo etc we ever shot.
-My personal hunting has taken me all over Australia, to New Zealand, Mozambique for Cape Buffalo, many South Africa hunting safaris for plains game, Elephant & Cape Buffalo, the Namibia Caprivi strip after Elephant, Hippo, Cape Buffalo and Crocodile, stunning Kyrgyzstan after Ibex, Siberian Roebuck and Marco Polo, plus Hungary, Belgium, France and Spain for Ibex, Stag and Boar.
+My personal hunting includes; Australia, New Zealand, Mozambique for Cape Buffalo, South Africa for plains game, Elephant & Cape Buffalo, Namibia Caprivi strip after Elephant, Hippo, Cape Buffalo and Crocodile, Kyrgyzstan after Ibex, Siberian Roebuck and Marco Polo, plus Hungary, Belgium, France and Spain for Ibex, Stag and Boar.
+There is always a plan ahead.

 -------------------------------------